PBalogMi/playwright_test_email/docs/source/QuickStart/index.rst

         pip install -r requirements.txt

-6. Download the necessary browser binaries (Chromium, Firefox, and WebKit) required by Playwright by following command:
+6. Download the necessary browser binaries (Chromium, Firefox, and WebKit) required by Playwright by following command.

     .. code:: text

         playwright install

-7. Into a **config.env** file in the root directory add the password instead of **** for the email account.
+7. Into a **config.env** file in the root directory add the password instead of `****` for the email account.

     .. code:: text